InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 conversation.
 Crew strength numbers fluctuated, but early crew composition included many Native Americans as well as Vietnam era veterans.

-Special mention needs to be made of Dale Jarrell\'s efforts to establish the Helena crew during these early years.
-The crew continued as a \"quasi\" Hotshot crew in 1973, responding to fires but not having regional recognition.
+Special mention needs to be made of Dale Jarrell's efforts to establish the Helena crew during these early years.
+The crew continued as a "quasi" Hotshot crew in 1973, responding to fires but not having regional recognition.

 In 1974 the crew received a new crew boss Tom Patten, regional recognition and financing, and was the only Hotshot crew in Region 1 east of the continental divide, as well as the only Region 1 crew operating with out housing or barracks for crewmembers.
-Patten continued as \"crew boss\" through 1975, at which time Mike Peila took over the helm.
+Patten continued as "crew boss" through 1975, at which time Mike Peila took over the helm.
 During this time the crew performed notably on most major fires of the period including, Skinner Mill, Marble Cone and late season Region 9 fires.

-The crew did not have \"formal\" recognition in 1979 due to fiscal constraints, but in 1980 the crew returned under the supervision of new crew foreman Larry Cole, who had been recruited from the NezPerce IR crew which was being shut-down due to restructuring of the region's IR crews.
-During Cole\'s tenure - 1980 through 1982 - the crew continued to respond to a number of fires within and out of region.
+The crew did not have "formal" recognition in 1979 due to fiscal constraints, but in 1980 the crew returned under the supervision of new crew foreman Larry Cole, who had been recruited from the NezPerce IR crew which was being shut-down due to restructuring of the region's IR crews.
+During Cole's tenure - 1980 through 1982 - the crew continued to respond to a number of fires within and out of region.

 In 1983 Dave Larsen, who had previously worked on the hotshot crew